Christmas (Baby Please Come Home)

-"Christmas (Baby Please Come Home)" is a pop song originally sung by Darlene Love and included on the 1963 compilation album A Christmas Gift for You from Philles Records (later renamed A Christmas Gift for You from Phil Spector).
+"Christmas (Baby, Please Come Home)" is a pop song originally sung by Darlene Love and included on the 1963 compilation album A Christmas Gift for You from Philles Records (later renamed A Christmas Gift for You from Phil Spector).
 The song was written by Ellie Greenwich, Jeff Barry, and Phil Spector.

 Upon release, the song did not find commercial success, but in later years it has gone on to become a Christmas standard.
-It charted for the first time on the Billboard Hot 100 in December 2018 and has since peaked at number 15.
+It charted for the first time on the Billboard Hot 100 in December 2018 and has since peaked at number 14.
 It has also been listed on the Billboard Holiday 100 chart, peaking at number seven.
-The song has been covered by U2, Mariah Carey, Cher, Death Cab for Cutie, and Michael Bublé, among others.
+The song has been covered by U2, Mariah Carey, Cher, Hanson, Death Cab for Cutie, and Michael Bublé, among others.

 Background and release

 Love was given a demo of the song over the phone and went on to record the song.
 The song was released as a single in 1963 and in 1964 (Philles X-125).
 Upon release, the song was not a huge success but it has gone on to become a Christmas standard.

 In 1963, Spector decided that the song was strong enough to warrant a non-seasonal version and wrote a version titled "Johnny (Baby Please Come Home)", which Love also performed.
 This version was released to the public in 1976 as the final track on the Spector compilation album, Rare Masters Vol. 2.

 Cher performed background vocals on the 1963 version, which six decades later came full circle when Love duetted on Cher's 2023 version of the song.